digisowmay/bbmemory/users/2eb1a497-332c-4c48-a780-597629ea4b11/memory.md

 ### Emerging (recent learning, current focus)
 - interested in obtaining contact information from LinkedIn profiles (possible lead generation activity); 1× (started: 2025-09-01) [ref: scraping request chatId:`eb7560829a8346`]
+- does not possess API keys for scraping tools; 1× (first: 2025-09-01) [ref: comment "its still asking for an api key i dont have" chatId:`eb7560829a8346`]

 ## Thinking & Working Style
 ### Durable (core thinking patterns)